 Some states address this problem by assuming that injured employees are MMI when they exhaust their temporary disability benefits, which means they’ll be evaluated to determine if they have permanent disabilities.

 If the claims adjuster at your employer’s insurance company disagrees with the treating doctor’s opinion on temporary disability (that is, the adjuster says you should be able to go back to work), the insurer can ask for an independent medical exam (IME) or similar evaluation by another doctor who's neutral (at least in theory).
 If you or the insurer disagrees with that doctor’s opinion, either of you can request a hearing before your state’s workers’ compensation board.

 If you refuse to attend an IME, your temporary disability benefits will be cut off.

-If you are collecting worker’s comp benefits when you are approved for SSDI disability benefits, your SSDI benefits will be reduced.
-Your SSDI benefits will be decreased so that the combined amount of your SSDI plus your worker's compensation payments don't exceed 80% of your average earnings when you were working.
-(You won’t get less than you would collecting SSDI alone, however, and your combined monthly payment should be higher than if you were just collecting worker’s comp benefits.)
+If you expect to be unable to work for more than 12 months, you can also apply for Social Security disability insurance benefits (SSDI).
+But if you’re collecting workers’ comp benefits, your SSDI benefits will be decreased so that the combined amount of SSDI and worker's comp payments don't exceed 80% of your average earnings when you were working.
+(In some states, the offset works in reverse; the workers’ comp benefits are reduced if you’re collecting SSDI.)
+You won’t get less than you would collecting SSDI alone, however, and your combined monthly payment should be higher than if you were just collecting worker’s comp benefits.